yan-fung/tech-test-expense-tracker/README.md

 ## Introduction
 A technical task as part of an interview for Invosys.

-My task involved building a a new React Component to represent the image displayed above.
+My task involved building a new React Component to represent the image provided.
 The component will be used to integrate to an endpoint which will provide the following information:

 - Daily Spend Limit (£100)
 - Current Spend (£25)